AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/functions/initializers.md

 ---
-title: How to write a constructor
+title: How to write an initializer function
 ---

-This page explains how to write a constructor (or initializer) function.
+This page explains how to write an initializer function.

-To learn more about constructors/initializers, read [this](./main.md#initializer-functions).
+To learn more about initializers, read [this](./main.md#initializer-functions).

 Initializers are regular functions that set an "initialized" flag (a nullifier) for the contract.
 A contract can only be initialized once, and contract functions can only be called after the contract has been initialized, much like a constructor.
 However, if a contract defines no initializers, it can be called at any time.
 Additionally, you can define as many initializer functions in a contract as you want, both private and public.